ssmirr/appdev-chapters/sample_data.md

     p count
  end
 ```
-Now we are getting somewhere, each of our users has a different name, and some might be private.
+Now we are getting somewhere!
+Each of our users has a different name, and only some might be private.

 #### An aside: Password
  You might ask why did we use the column of `password` even though our schema is `password_digest`?
 Not to go too far down the rabbit hole, but the `.password` in the seeds file calls the `.password` method written within rails by the `bcrypt` gem.
 When this method is called, it will take the value you are trying to save as the password and saves it into your `password_digest` column before encrypting it.

 ### How do we know if records are getting into the database?
 Well, one way for us to do this is to open a `rails console` and do a `User.all.count`.
-This command should return a number displaying how many `Users` are now in the database, but it sure takes some time.
+This command will return a number how many users are now in the database.
+Do we want to do that everytime we seed our datatbase?

 Let's make this easier but adding this line of code.
 ```
 p "Added #{User.count} Users"
 ```
-Now, when we run our task, we should get a nice message showing how many `Users` are in the database.
+Now, when we run our task, we should get a nice message showing how many users are in the database.

 ### Adding Follow Requests
 Now that we have a few users, we can create a few follow requests.

 We can start off the same as when we were writing the seeds for our `User`.
-By taking a look at the schema, we see that a `FollowRequest` takes a `user.id`.
+By taking a look at the schema, we see that a `FollowRequest` has a column of `user_id`.

-To solve that, we can create a variable for all of our `Users`
+To solve that, we can create a variable for all of our every `User`.

 ```
 users = User.all